West Brom set to land £4.7m prolific striker - will be biggest fee since Daryl Dike

-West Brom reportedly agree £4.7m deal for prolific Norwegian striker - biggest fee since Daryl Dike
+West Brom in talks over £4.7m deal for prolific Norwegian striker - biggest fee since Daryl Dike

 West Brom could be set to make their second big move in the summer transfer window - as they look to bolster their front line.